How the cleanup process works

 We consider public comments before finalizing the cleanup action plan.

-5. Engineering Design
+5. Design the cleanup

 Cleanups are often very complex construction projects with many parts.
 This stage adds details about how exactly to construct, operate, maintain, and monitor the cleanup.